jonbobcar/docs/docs/feeders/2-install-harness/installing-the-slot-harness.md

 In this step, you'll install and wire slots onto the front and back rails of your LumenPnP.
 Slots provide power and communication to your feeders.

+!!! note "16mm Feeders"
+    All of the steps on this apply to setups with 8mm and 16mm feeders.
+16mm feeders will take up two slots at a time.

 ## Adjust Your Staging Plate

 To ensure feeders will mount to your LumenPnP's front rail, we need to ensure that your staging plate is mounted at the correct position. **If you have a v3 LumenPnP, your staging plate is already at the correct distance, and can skip this section.**